High Texas Electricity Bills Explained

 Is switching energy plans worth it?

 In some scenarios, yes.
-If you browse plans on our marketplace and notice that electricity rates for your location are cheaper than what you are currently paying, it might be worth switching.
-Also, if your current plan has a higher renewal rate, switching could be your best bet.
-Call our team for guidance — we can help determine if you are paying too much for your plan and find a cheaper option.
+If you browse plans on our marketplace and notice that electricity rates in your area are lower than what you are currently paying, it might be worth switching.
+Call our team for guidance today.